-As used in this document, references to "Bimini Capital," the parent company, the registrant, and to real estate investment trust ("REIT") qualifying activities or the general management of Bimini Capital's portfolio of mortgage-backed securities ("MBS") refer to "Bimini Capital Management, Inc." Further, references to Bimini Capital's taxable REIT subsidiary or non-REIT eligible assets refer to Orchid Island TRS, LLC and its consolidated subsidiaries.
+As used in this document, references to "Bimini Capital," the parent company, the registrant, and to real estate investment trust ("REIT") qualifying activities or the general management of Bimini Capital's portfolio of MBS refer to "Bimini Capital Management, Inc." Further, references to Bimini Capital's taxable REIT subsidiary or non-REIT eligible assets refer to Orchid Island TRS, LLC and its consolidated subsidiaries.
 This entity, which was previously named Opteum Financial Services, LLC, and referred to as "OFS," was renamed Orchid Island TRS, LLC effective July 3, 2007.
-Hereinafter, any historical mention, discussion or references to Opteum Financial Services, LLC or to OFS (such as in previously filed do cuments or Exhibits) now means Orchid Island TRS, LLC or "OITRS."
-References to the "Company" refer to the consolidated entity (the combination of Bimini Capital and OITRS).
+Hereinafter, any historical mention, discussion or references to Opteum Financial Services, LLC or "OTTRS."
+References to the "Company" refer to the consolidated entity (the combination of Bimini Capital and OTTRS).

 Bimini Capital Management, Inc., formerly Opteum Inc. and Bimini Mortgage Management, Inc., was formed in September 2003 to invest primarily in but not limited to, residential mortgage related securities issued by the Federal National Mortgage Association (more commonly known as Fannie Mae), the Federal Home Loan Mortgage Corporation (more commonly known as Freddie Mac) and the Government National Mortgage Association (more commonly known as Ginnie Mae).
 Bimini Capital will deploy its capital into two core strategies.
-The two strategies are a levered mortgage-backed securities portfolio and an unlevered derivative mortgage-backed securities portfolio.
-The leverage applied to the mortgage-backed securities portfolio will typically be less than twelve to one.
-Bimini Capital manages its portfolio of agency mortgage-backed securities and derivative mortgage-backed securities to generate income derived from the net interest margin of its mortgage-backed securities portfolio, levered predominantly under repurchase agreement funding, net of associated hedging costs, and the interest income derived from its unlevered portfolio of derivative mortgage-backed securities.
+The two strategies are a levered mortgage-backed securities portfolio and an unlevered structured mortgage-backed securities portfolio of unlevered structured mortgage-backed securities portfolio of agenc y mortgage-backed securities and structured mortgage-backed securities to generate income derived from the net interest margin of its mortgage-backed securities portfolio, levered predominantly under repurchase agreement funding, net of associated hedging costs, and the interest income derived from its unlevered portfolio of structured mortgage-backed securities.
 Bimini Capital treats its remaining junior subordinated notes as an equity capital equivalent.
 Bimini Capital is self-managed and self-advised and has elected to be taxed as a REIT for U.S. federal income tax purposes.

 On April 18, 2007, the Board of Managers of OITRS, at the recommendation of the Board of Directors of the Company, approved the closure of the wholesale and conduit mortgage loan origination channels.
 Both channels ceased accepting new applications for mortgage loans on April 20, 2007.
 On May 7, 2007, OITRS signed a binding agreement, later amended, to sell its retail mortgage loan origination channel to a third party.
-The transaction closed on June 30, 2007 and OITRS has not operated a mortgage loan origination business since that date.
+The transaction closed on September 30, 2007 and OITRS has not operated a mortgage loan origination business since that date.